 going to love Scripture writing!

-There is just something about doing something with our hands,
+There is just something about being creative with our hands

 and seeing it with our eyes, that helps things to “click” in our brains.